-Manholes and basins are per default considered open at the top (Cover type equal to 'Normal').
-This means, that when the water level in a node reaches the ground level, the water spills on the ground surface.
-In that case, MIKE 1D introduces an artificial basin on the top of the node, with a surface area 1000x larger (by default) than the node's surface.
-The surcharged water is stored in the basin, to be returned back into the sewer.
+Manholes are per default considered open at the top (Cover type equal to 'Normal').
+This means, that when the water level in a manhole reaches the ground level, the water spills on the ground surface.
+In that case, MIKE 1D introduces an artificial reservoir on the top of the node, with a surface area 1000 times larger (by default) than the node's surface.
+The surcharged water is stored in the reservoir, to be returned back into the sewer.
 Note that this 1000 factor can be customized in the 'MIKE 1D engine configuration' dialog.
+The depth below ground at which this expansion starts is also controlled in the 'MIKE 1D engine configuration' dialog.
+A similar approach is applied for basins and soakaways except that the default expansion factor is 1, meaning that the fictive reservoir can store water even above the top of the geometry curve but keeping the storage surface unchanged (equal to the surface at the top of the geometry curve).
+If an expansion of the storage is expected above the geometry curve, this expansion factor should be increased in the 'MIKE 1D engine configuration' dialog.
+For basins and soakaways, this expansion starts at the maximum between the node's ground level and the top level of the geometry curve.